 2018 also saw the launch of Slough Academy - a new approach which will help the council 'grow our own talent' and provide Continuous Professional Development opportunities.
+The initial focus has been on apprenticeships - using Levy funding to provide training opportunities for new and existing staff of all ages. a

-The initial focus has been on apprenticeships - using Levy funding to provide training opportunities for new and existing staff of all ages, at a range of levels.
+The initial focus has been on apprenticeships - using Levy funding to provide training opportunities for new and existing staff of all ages, at a $\frac{1}{2}$ range of levels.